 - USB 3.2 Gen 2×2 Header

-Therefore, depending upon what USB ports you have on your PC case, you will connect them to the corresponding header.
+Therefore, depending on what USB ports you have on your PC case, you will connect them to the corresponding header.

-So USB 2.0 ports will go into the USB 2.0 header, USB 3.0 ports will go into USB 3.0 headers and so on.
+So USB 2.0 ports will go into the USB 2.0 header, USB 3.0 ports will go into the USB 3.0 header, and so on.